How to Retouch Fly-Away Hair in Portrait Photos

 Step 1: Create a New Layer

 Drag the layer onto the Create New Layer icon (Command-J or Control-J) so that you can work non-destructively.
-You can convert this new layer to a Smart Object (Layer > Smart Objects > Convert to Smart Object) to be able to change your settings without having to reapply the filter from scratch.
+You can convert this new layer to a Smart (Layer > Smart Objects > Convert to Smart Object) to be able to change your settings without having to reapply the filter from scratch.
 Converting to a Smart Object is optional.

 Step 2: Apply the Surface Blur